xiaoyeli/superlu_dist/README.md

 ( see example cmake script: run_cmake_build.sh )
 ```
+You can enable GPU with CUDA with the following cmake option:
+`-DTPL_ENABLE_CUDALIB=TRUE`

 You can disable LAPACK, ParMetis or CombBLAS with the following cmake option:
 `-DTPL_ENABLE_LAPACKLIB=FALSE`
 `-DTPL_ENABLE_PARMETISLIB=FALSE`